-- 3.2.14 In accordance with clause 3.1.4(c) and (d), the Responsible Person must ensure that: - (a) all sources giving rise to medical exposure are calibrated in terms of appropriate quantities using protocols endorsed by the relevant regulatory authority or professional bodies - (b) calibrations relevant to the intended clinical use are carried out at the time of commissioning a unit prior to clinical use, after any maintenance procedure that could affect the dosimetry, and at intervals approved by the relevant regulatory authority - (c) calibrations of brachytherapy units are subject to verification prior to clinical use by a medical physicist using equipment where neither the medical physicist nor the equipment was associated with the initial calibration - (d) calibration of all dosimeters used for dosimetry of patients and for the calibration of sources is traceable to a standards dosimetry laboratory - (e) calibration of all reference equipment is traceable to relevant national standards.
+- a. all sources giving rise to medical exposure are calibrated in terms of appropriate quantities using protocols endorsed by the relevant regulatory authority and professional bodies - b. calibrations relevant to the intended clinical use are carried out at the time of commissioning a unit prior to clinical use, after any maintenance procedure that could affect the dosimetry, and at intervals approved by the relevant regulatory authority - c. calibrations of brachytherapy units are subject to verification prior to clinical use by a medical physicist using equipment where neither the medical physicist nor the equipment was associated with the initial calibration - d. calibration of all dosimeters used for dosimetry of patients and for the calibration of sources is traceable to a standards dosimetry laboratory, and is undertaken at intervals approved by the relevant regulatory authority - e. calibration of all reference equipment is traceable to relevant national standards.